-A diverging lens, placed in front of the focal point of a
+A Barlow lens is a diverging lens, placed in front of the focal point of a

 telescope, that increases both magnification and eye relief when used in conjunction

 typically doubled, though at the cost of a fainter image.
 Invented in 1834

 by the English engineer and mathematician Peter Barlow (1776–1862), the lens is used commonly by amateur astronomers.